amomen9/SQLServer-DBA-Tools/Old Files/Repo_README_old2.md

 		 ,@AuthenticationType = NULL 				-- any value which does not include the word 'sql' means Windows Authentication ,@UserName = NULL
 		 ,@Password = NULL
-		 --,@DefaultDatabase = 'SQLAdministrationDB'
+		 --,@DefaultDatabase = 'master'
-		 ,@DefaultDatabase = 'SQLAdministrationDB'		-- Enter the name of the database unquoted, even if it has special characters or space.
+		 ,@DefaultDatabase = 'master'		-- Enter the name of the database unquoted, even if it has special characters or space.
 Leaving empty means "master"
 		 ,@Keep_xp_cmdshell_Enabled = 1
 		 ,@isDAC = 0	-- run files with Dedicated Admin Connection ,@Debug_Mode = 2	--  none = 0 | simple = 1 | show = 2 | verbose = 3